Please ensure Javascript is enabled for purposes of website accessibility

 Alfie

-He suffers from mild hay fever, and was given a ‘blue inhalers years ago – but can’t really remember why’.
+He suffers from mild hay fever, and was given a ‘blue inhaler years ago – but can’t really remember why’.

 Catherine started Alfie on an ICS inhaler BD with Ventolin Reliever PRN, and booked a return appointment to the Wheeze Clinic 6 weeks later,